tmarback/checker-stubs/README.md

     Of course, there are ways around this, such as checking again if `obj` is `null` or using `NullnessUtil`, but it just means more and more boilerplate.
 Since the chance of `logger` actually changing any visible program state is, as aforementioned, effectively nil (as far as the programmer is concerned), it makes more sense to make these methods `@SideEffectFree` than not.

+    Also, changes the object args of logging methods to accept null values, because they do.

 - [youtube.astub](./youtube.astub):

     Adds [@Nullable](https://checkerframework.org/api/org/checkerframework/checker/nullness/qual/Nullable.html) to the last parameter of the `Youtube.Builder` constructor, as per the specification.